 Have you been thinking about using Scrivener but have no idea where to start?
 Perhaps you’ve downloaded the free trial and opened it up and felt immediately overwhelmed.
 Or, maybe you’re curious about the fuss some writers make about this programme.
-If any of these situations apply to you than this Scrivener Tutorial is for you.
+If any of these situations apply to you, then this Scrivener* Tutorial is for you.
 When I first started using Scrivener, I found it overwhelming, but I persevered and learned how to use the software.
 Since that fateful day, I haven’t used another piece of software to write, revise, or edit my books, both fiction and non-fiction.
 Right now, I understand that using a new piece of software can be overwhelming.
 There’s a learning curve, and it can be hard to tell if it’s worth the time you will need to invest.
 I want to point out that this software is worth the learning curve.
 Not all programmes are, but this one is the exception.
 So, How do you get started with Scrivener?

-Before we go over to my computer screen, I want to briefly talk about this new segment on my channel titled, tech for authors.
-And, what you can expect from this series now and in the future.
+Before we go over to my computer screen, I want to talk briefly about this new segment on my channel titled tech for authors.
+And what you can expect from this series now and in the future.

 So, what to expect from the tech for writers tutorials?

 Like most content creators do at the end of a year, I looked back over my YouTube channel, and I wasn’t happy with the content I had shared.
 I’m a writer and an introvert.
 On top of that, I don’t like being on camera.
 I tend to avoid it unless it’s in a casual setting like a Vlog where there is more b roll footage than me.
 So, my tendency is to avoid making videos.
 But, I’m not the type of person to back down from a challenge.
 I feel that by giving into my introversion and dislike of the camera, I will never grow as an entrepreneur.
 This lack of growth is my worst nightmare.